Tuning-Free Structured Sparse Recovery of Multiple Measurement Vectors using Implicit Regularization: Result on MNIST

 \section{Result on MNIST}

 To demonstrate the efficacy of the proposed algorithm on real-world data, we conduct a recovery experiment on a set of images from the MNIST dataset.
-The experiment uses the first $500$ images from the MNIST dataset, each reshaped into a vector of $784$ pixels.
+The experiment uses the first $100$ images from the MNIST dataset, each reshaped into a vector of $784$ pixels.
 The images are normalized to have pixel values between $0$ and $1$.
-A random Gaussian sensing matrix $\mathbf{A}$ of size $1024 \times 784$ with $\ell_2$-normalized columns is used to generate the measurements.
+A random Gaussian sensing matrix $\mathbf{A}$ of size $700 \times 784$ with $\ell_2$-normalized columns is used to generate the measurements.
 The measurement matrix $\mathbf{Y}$ is then computed as $\mathbf{Y} = \mathbf{A}\mathbf{X}$, where $\mathbf{X}$ represents the matrix of vectorized MNIST images.
 The proposed \acrshort*{irmmv} algorithm is used to recover the images from the measurements $\mathbf{Y}$ and the sensing matrix $\mathbf{A}$.
-For comparison, we also show the results from the \acrshort*{momp}, \acrshort*{msp} and \acrshort*{mfocuss} algorithm.
-For \acrshort*{momp} and \acrshort*{msp}, which require prior knowledge of the row sparsity level, is set to $K=18$.
-The simulations were performed on the CPU of a desktop computer equipped with an Intel Core i$7$-$12700$ processor, $16$GB of DDR$5$ RAM.
+For comparison, we also show the results from the \acrshort*{momp}, \acrshort*{msp}, \acrshort*{mfocuss}, \acrshort*{mamp}, and \acrshort*{bsbl} algorithms.
+For \acrshort*{momp}, \acrshort*{msp}, and \acrshort*{mamp} which require prior knowledge of the row sparsity level, it is set to $K=300$.
+The simulations were performed on the GPU of a desktop computer equipped with an Intel Core i$5$-$7600K$ processor, $16$GB of DDR$4$ RAM and GeForce GTX $1070$ with $8$GB RAM.
 The MNIST dataset was obtained under the Creative Commons Attribution-Share Alike 3.0 license.

 As shown in Figure \ref{fig:mnist_reconstruction}, the proposed method successfully recovers the digit images, achieving a visual quality comparable to that of the other approaches without requiring any prior information about the signal sparsity.